 It’s now where the game finally answers a question that I know I at least had been musing about for the game’s entire length: that “certain knowledge” Eraqus promised Aqua after she became a Master.
 We learn that the Land of Departure has a special defence mechanism that Eraqus and his predecessors created in event of a siege: she can use the Master’s Defender on a hidden Keyhole in the back of the throne to “seal away” the Land of Departure.
 “From that day forward, all who visit this land will be lost to oblivion,” with no one able to unlock it but someone who knows the secret, which in this case means Aqua alone.
 She does this, and we see the Throne Room transformed… into the long-lost Chamber of Waking, counterpart of the Chamber of Repose in Radiant Garden, locked in the heart of Castle Oblivion, which was the Land of Departure all along.

 Standing outside of Castle Oblivion, Aqua hears Terra’s voice in his head, asking her to put an end to him as well, and she asks him for guidance to find him, despite earlier implying that she would use the Wayfinder or something?
 I don’t know, whatever.
 Clearing this cutscene gives you the Brightcrest, a twice-evolved version of Aqua’s Keyblade, which also somewhat resembles BBS’ Ultima Weapon.
-It’s a rare magic-focused Keyblade with a high crit rate, and nowhere near as strong as the Ultima Weapon, Royal Radiance, or the post-game Keyblades, but it will serve here if you prefer it over the Stormfall.
+It’s a rare magic-focused Keyblade with a high crit rate, and nowhere near as strong as the Ultima Weapon, Royal Radiance, or the post-game Keyblades.
+But it will serve here if you previously preferred the Stormfall.